NGIOproject/nextgenio-docs/user_guide/file_systems.rst

 File Systems and Storage
 ========================

-In order to make use non-volatile memory (NVM) NextgenIO makes use of a variety of file systems: both `EchoFS`_ and `GekkoFS`_ can be used by the Data Scheduler for stage-in and stage-out operations.
-The use of GekkoFS will be favoured over that of of EchoFS, as GekkoFS has a higher performance and can be mounted on multiple nodes simultaneously.
+In order to exploit non-volatile memory (NVM) NextgenIO makes use of different file systems: both `EchoFS`_ and `GekkoFS`_ can be used by the Data Scheduler for stage-in and stage-out operations.
+The use of GekkoFS will be favoured over that of of echoFS, as GekkoFS has a higher performance and can be mounted on multiple nodes simultaneously.

-`dataClay`_ provides object class storage and can be used by applications based on object oriented code directly.
+`dataClay`_ provides object class storage and can be used directly by applications based on object oriented code.

-If the platform mode is set to Memory Mode, NVDIMM namespaces reserved for App Direct mode require an interface to allow application Direct Access (DAX).
+If the platform mode is set to Memory Mode, NVDIMM namespaces reserved for App Direct mode require an interface to allow applications Direct Access (DAX).
-This can be in the form of a DAX enabled file system mounted on the memory (`FSDAX`_) or Device DAX (`DevDAX`_).
+This interface  can be in the form of a DAX enabled file system mounted on the memory (`FSDAX`_) or Device DAX (`DevDAX`_).

 Direct Access (DAX)